josephhmltn/Treadmill_Business_Analysis/README.md

 - An exploratory data analysis (EDA)
 - A Product analysis

-The primary goal is to uncover insights that can inform business strategies and customer understanding.
+The primary goal is to increase the sales of the KP781 model.

 ## Methodology
 The EDA was conducted using Python, with libraries such as Pandas, Seaborn, and Matplotlib.
 Key steps included: